Palmy: The Rhythm of the Times

 This concert was held at the IMPACT Arena, 11,000 seating capacity concert hall, located in Bangkok, Thailand on 5 August 2006.
 Special guests included T-Bone and Sena-Hoi.

 Palmy Meets T-Bone in Flower Power Concert

-Held in the smaller and more intimate Moon Star Studio located in Bangkok, Thailand on 2 and 3 June in 2007, Palmy with T-bone performed remixed versions of her popular songs putting a unique reggae and ska.
+Held in the smaller and more intimate Moon Star Studio located in Bangkok, Thailand on 2 and 3 June 2007, Palmy with T-bone performed remixed versions of her popular songs putting a unique reggae and ska.
 Palmy also delivered a standout performance with her cover of "Leaving on a Jet Plane" by John Denver.
 Special guest, Peter Corp Dyrendal, appeared to perform a song with T-Bone and Palmy.